-Subject: A school of snappers faces the very light current in Mauritius.
-Those who watch carefully can distinguish two different species; the Bluestripe Snapper (Lutjanus kasmira) with a dark band in between its eye and snout and the Bengal Snapper (Lutjanus bengalensis) who is completely white from its lowest horizontal stripe down.
-Different species that look-a-like regarding colour and markings often congregate in big schools.
+Subject: A school of snappers is facing a very light current in Mauritius.
+By watching carefully, one can distinguish two different species; the Bluestripe Snapper (Lutjanus kasmira) with a dark band between its eye and snout, and the Bengal Snapper (Lutjanus bengalensis) who is completely white from its lowest horizontal stripe down.